Biden's student loan plan: What we know (and what we don't)

-NEW YORK -- President Joe Biden said Wednesday that many Americans can have up to $10,000 in federal student loan debt forgiven.
+NEW YORK -- Under a new plan announced by President Joe Biden, many Americans can have up to $10,000 in federal student loan debt forgiven.
 That amount increases to $20,000 if they qualified for Pell grants.
 Here's what we know so far and what it means for people with outstanding student loans:

 WHO QUALIFIES FOR STUDENT LOAN FORGIVENESS?